 If you plan to share the form with only a handful of people, consider password-protecting the page.

-Given the state of online security these days, we strongly recommend taking steps to secure your website like installing an SSL certificate, putting up a firewall, keeping the plugins updated, etc. Further reading: How to secure a WordPress website.
+Given the state of online security these days, we strongly recommend taking steps to secure your website like installing an SSL certificate, putting up a firewall, keeping the plugins updated, etc.

 2. Store the Formidable Forms entries in the WordPress database